Blue Grey

 As a student you are expected to:-

-• Attend scheduled learning sessions (online or in person), for example but not limited to, lectures, seminars, workshops, tutorials, field trips, orals, laboratory session, PC Labs and practicals
+• Attend scheduled learning sessions, for example (but not limited to), lectures, seminars, workshops, tutorials, field trips, orals, laboratory session, PC Labs and practicals.

 • Arrive punctually to all teaching activities, completing any preparation required for the teaching session (e.g. reading or research).